 - Youth Olympic Games

-You can also find a range of Documents here covering the last several games and more.
+You can also find a range of Updated !
+Documents here.

 - Video Galleries

 Use the various filters to narrow your search.

 - Olympic Museum, Lausanne

 ‘Discover the Olympic Museum with its wealth of memories which will keep your passion for Olympism burning’.

 - New !

 Information on the eight IOC Presidents since 1894.
 Wikipedia.
 An New !
 IOC Presidents Profiles page is also available here.